BhavikSheth/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: Friday 20th January 2016

+**Today's Progress:** Completed Chapter 3 and half of 4 in the Eloquent JavaScript book.

+**Thoughts:** This book is taking longer than I thought to get through.
+My progress has slowed gradually since I started with this challenge which I'm a little disappointed with.
+I would like to pick up the pace and get through my work a little quicker.
+Haven't been focused as well as I should be.

+**Link(s) to work:**

 ### Day 6: Wednesday 18th January 2016

 **Today's Progress:** Started working on the Eloquent JavaScript Book.
 Got through the first chapter.
 Also solved one challenge from the Advanced Algorithm Section.